oda-hub/code-of-conduct-for-developers/README.md

 *this **code-of-conduct** does not override any contractual IP rights of ODA developers*

+## Purpose

+This document describes practices of collaboration in ODA.
+It touches some aspects of technical practices (see [handbook]() for more), but is more focused on more human aspects of collaboration.
+See also [other](https://www.debian.org/code_of_conduct) [inspirational](https://www.debian.org/code_of_conduct) examples of code of conduct.

 ## Principles

 We recognize that ODA is an inter-institute project, with different constrains on IP rights (see also the [manifesto](https://github.com/oda-hub/manifesto)).